Pay a Bill

 I would say the hardest times were recovering from surgery and the management of lymphedema.
 But what surprised me were the silver linings that I encountered, especially all the wonderful people I met along the way.

-David Winchester, MD, Surgical Oncologist, was recommended by my OB/GYN’s office.
-Dr. Winchester and I live in the same community.
+A Surgical Oncologist, was recommended by my OB/GYN’s office.
+The doctor and I live in the same community.
 We know each other personally through our children's sports teams.
 I never imagined I would become one of his patients.
 I’m honored to call him both my doctor and friend.

 I felt well cared for by everyone at NorthShore, especially everyone on my care team: Dr. Douglas Merkel (oncologist), Dr. Joseph Feldman (lymphedema), Dr. Kim Grahl (internal medicine), Dr. William Banzhaf (obstetrics and gynecology), Bonnie Ryszka (oncology nurse), Meg Madvig (Kellogg social worker), Maria Sobel (physical therapy for lympedema massages) and Patricia Piant (acupuncture).
 The staff at NorthShore is loving, knowledgeable and compassionate.
 I feel so lucky to have been taken care of by the incredible staff at NorthShore!